DiagSet: a dataset for prostate cancer histopathological image classification: Introduction

-The above schemes can be realized by different neural architectures, such as various types of convolutional (CNN) or recurrent neural networks (RNN), as well as autoencoders (AE) and generative adversarial networks (GAN), or a more complex system composed of these, respectively.
-Also, different histopathological features can be applied, such as entire cells, nuclei, glands, tissue texture or a combination of these \citep{Spanhol:2016}\citep{WAN201734}\citep{Pan2017AccurateSO}.
-Hence, the potential space of solutions is ample.
-Recent overviews of deep neural models in cancer diagnosis histopathology are presented e.g. in the papers by Chetan et al. \citep{Chetan2019}, Litjens et al. \citep{LITJENS201760}, as well as Janowczyk \& Madabhushi \citep{Janowczyk2006}.
-It was shown that the modern data-oriented approaches with deep neural networks outperform the previously developed methods based on expert proposed hand crafted features and models.
-The patch-based cancer classification of the WSI scans was employed by many researchers; for example Litjens et al. proposed the CNN for the prostate and breast cancer diagnosis from the H\&E scans \citep{Litjens2016}, while Vandenberghe et al. for the breast cancer \citep{Vandenberghe2017}.
-In all such systems the vital part is preparation of the training datasets with proper patch labelling.
-In the case of the prostate cancer, which we are concerned mostly in this paper, a degree or the prostatic carcinoma is described with the well established Gleason scale \citep{Epstein2005}.
-The name of the scale comes from the name of an American pathologist - Dr. Donald Gleason, working at the Minneapolis Veterans Affairs Hospital.
-His publication appeared in 1966 \citep{Gleason1966}.
-Therefore in the case of the supervised classification of the prostate cancer the most natural labeling is just based on the Gleason scores.
-This strategy has been undertaken by many researchers and also in our research.
-For example Bulten et al. propose grading and prostate cancer detection based on the UNet segmentation with respect to the growth of the Gleason patterns which are followed by the subsequent cancer grading \citep{Bulten2019}.
-Campanella et al. also proposed a system for prostate cancer detection in WSI \citep{campanella2018terabytescale}.
-Arvaniti et al. discuss the problem of the deep multiple instance learning for classification and localization of the prostate cancer \citep{Arvaniti2018}.
-On the other hand, classification of the prostate tissues into tumor vs. non-tumor based on convolutional adversarial autoencoders was proposed by Bulten and Litjens \citep{Bulten2018}.
-For this the WSI dataset from the Radboud University Medical Center has been used, which scans are hematoxylin and eosin (H\&E) stained.
-Interestingly, Ren et al. proposed unsupervised training of the Siamese neural network for the prostate WSI patch based classification \citep{Ren2018}.
+Regarding the literature and recent works, the classification of histopathological scans can be realized by various types of CNN \cite{krizhevsky2012imagenet,simonyan2014very,szegedy2016rethinking,Chetan2019,Rczkowski2019ARAAR}, recurrent neural networks (RNN), as well as autoencoders (AE) \cite{he2016deep}, generative adversarial networks (GAN) \cite{Goodfellow-et-al-2016}, Transformers \cite{transformer_16x16,swin_transformer}, or more complex systems composed of these, respectively.
+Also, different histopathological features can be applied, such as entire cells, nuclei, glands, tissue texture, or a combination of these \cite{Spanhol:2016,WAN201734,Pan2017AccurateSO}.
+CNN models in cancer diagnosis histopathology are presented e.g. in the papers by Chetan et al. \cite{Chetan2019}, Litjens et al. \cite{LITJENS201760}, as well as Janowczyk and Madabhushi \cite{Janowczyk2006}.
+It was shown that the modern data-oriented approaches with CNN outperform the previously developed methods based on expert proposed hand-crafted features and models.
+The patch-based cancer classification of the WSI scans was employed by many researchers; for example, Litjens et al. proposed the CNN for the prostate and breast cancer diagnosis from the H\&E scans \cite{Litjens2016}, while Vandenberghe et al. for the breast cancer \cite{Vandenberghe2017}.
+In all such systems, the vital part is a preparation of the training datasets with proper patch labeling.
+In the case of prostate cancer, which we are concerned about mainly in this paper, a degree of prostatic carcinoma is described with the well-established Gleason scale \cite{Gleason1966,Epstein2005}.
+Therefore, in the case of the supervised classification of prostate cancer, the most natural labeling is just based on the Gleason scores.
+In this work, we also follow this strategy.
+For example, Bulten et al. propose grading and prostate cancer detection based on the UNet segmentation to the growth of the Gleason patterns, which are followed by the subsequent cancer grading \cite{Bulten2019}.
+Campanella et al. also proposed a system for prostate cancer detection in WSI \cite{campanella2018terabytescale}.
+Arvaniti et al. discuss the problem of deep multiple instance learning for the classification and localization of prostate cancer \cite{Arvaniti2018}.
+On the other hand, the classification of the prostate tissues into tumor vs. non-tumor based on convolutional adversarial autoencoders was proposed by Bulten and Litjens \cite{Bulten2018}.
+For this purpose, the WSI dataset from the Radboud University Medical Center has been used, which scans are hematoxylin and eosin (H\&E) stained.
+Interestingly, Ren et al. proposed unsupervised training of the Siamese neural network for the prostate WSI patch based classification \cite{Ren2018}.